MinaProtocol/mina/rfcs/0000-graphql-api.md

 We will likely want to at least optionally cache the history of the blocks/payments on the client side as well, just to avoid needing to query it all every time (though we could also paginate the )

-First thing to note is the scalars defined at the top: GraphQL can define custom types that it treats as opaque and that need to be implemented symmetrically on the client and server.
-We may be able to swap these out for strings in most cases in the public api in order to avoid needing to ship libraries supporting them, but for clarity here I've left them as is.
+Note: There are several custom scalars defined at the top for readability.
+These will be `String`s in the final implementation due to the complications involved in the encoding of custom scalars not being expressed in the schema and needing to be implemented symmetrically on the client and server.

 ```graphql
 scalar Date
 scalar PublicKey